microsoft/pxt-common-packages/libs/mixer/docs/reference/music/play-melody.md

 music.playMelody("E B C5 A B G A F ", 120);
 ```

-The medlodies are most often created in the Melody Editor from the block so that valid notes are chosen and the correct melody length is set.
+The melodies are most often created in the Melody Editor from the block so that valid notes are chosen and the correct melody length is set.

 ## Parameters